How to use food to power your workouts without weighing you down.

 While choosing the right foods to eat can make or break your workout, timing is also important.

-Eating too close a workout can leave you feeling heavy and sluggish, while eating too long before can leave you hungry right before you start.
+Eating too close to a workout can leave you feeling heavy and sluggish, while eating too long before can leave you hungry right before you start.

 While you want to give your body at least 45 minutes to digest something before exercising, the best time to eat is at least 2 hours before.
 As a rule of thumb, the closer to your workout, the more simple your food choices need to be to easily digest.